 By keeping in place your hard-won no claims discount or no claims discount protection (NCDP) can potentially save you lots of money.
 However, the discount is just a percentage off your premium, and your insurer is free to change your premium however they see fit.

 While 34% of those in our quiz correctly spotted this, almost half thought NCDP could prevent your premium from increasing.
 Worryingly, 24% of those said their current insurer had given them this (inaccurate) information.
-There are simple steps you can follow to get the best available deal, but there’s no watertight way to prevent your premiums rising.
+There are simple steps you can follow to get the , but there's no watertight way to prevent your premiums rising.

 37% believed the myth